metafates/schema/README.md

 > Work in progress!

+Go schema declaration and validation with static types.
-Go type-safe validation library.
-No field tags or code-duplicating schemas, pure types!
+No field tags or code duplication.

+Schema is designed to be as developer-friendly as possible.
+The goal is to eliminate duplicative type declarations.
+You declare a schema once and it will be used as both schema and type itself.
+It's easy to compose simpler types into complex data structures.

 No stable version yet, but you can use it like that.